Cossie01/Data-Representation-Project/README.md

 # Data-Representation-Project

-<h1> Get Thirsty!</h1>
+## Get Thirsty!
-<h3>Welcome to Get Thirsty!
+Welcome to Get Thirsty!
 A Flask-based voting system that settles the age-old question of which Tea is the best.
-Users can vote for their favorite tea, view the results, and explore tea categories using an external API.</h3>
+Users can vote for their favorite tea, view the results, and explore tea categories using an external API.

 ## Table of Contents